Community-centered design

 Examine your biases in the context of the project

-During team formation, you should have spent time uncovering your biases and lived experiences.
+During team formation, you should have spent time uncovering your biases and personal experiences.
 Take time to do the frames of reference activity again as a team, taking into consideration the context of the project you’re beginning.
-Couple the activity with a review of what you’ve learned about the audience for whom you’ll be designing.
+Pair the activity with a review of what you’ve learned about the audience for whom you’ll be designing.

 Apply trauma-informed principles

 People are not defined by their demographics or behaviors alone.
-Consider what events and circumstances may be impacting someone, especially when you know you need to work with vulnerable individuals or communities.
+Consider the events and circumstances that may be impacting someone, especially when you know you need to work with vulnerable individuals or communities.

 Ready to conduct research for your project?
 Learn how to recognize and respond to trauma during a research session.